rasheedamir/fmu/README.md

 ##Profiles

-fmu-core comes with two "profiles":
+fmu comes with two "profiles":

   - _"dev"_ for development: it focuses on ease of development and productivity
   - _"prod"_ for production: it focuses on performance and scalability